Compliance with and the strengthening and promotion of international humanitarian law are priorities of Swiss foreign policy.

 As a state party to the four Geneva Conventions of 1949 and the three Additional Protocols of 1977 and 2005, Switzerland undertakes to comply with these treaties in all circumstances and particularly in times of armed conflict.
 This is why the rules of international humanitarian law are part of Swiss army training.
 According to Article 1 of the Geneva Conventions and Additional Protocols I and III, Switzerland must also ensure compliance with the treaties.
 The states parties are jointly responsible for compliance with international humanitarian law.
-Although international humanitarian law has a legal structure adapted to new forms of conflict there are nonetheless repeated violations.
+Although international humanitarian law also covers new forms of conflict, violations occur again and again.

-Switzerland works for the compliance with international humanitarian law in certain concrete conflict situations.
-Various instruments are at its disposal for this purpose.
-Switzerland can:
+Switzerland works to ensure compliance with international humanitarian law in actual conflict situations.
+It has a number of instruments at its disposal for this purpose.
+It can

 - publicly condemn offences committed